dwesterwick/SPTLateToTheParty/README.md

 * Your Scav will spawn into the raid with an unknown amount of time remaining in it.
 However, that also means you may be able to run directly to extract and get a "Survived" status if enough time has passed in the raid.
 There is also a small chance that your PMC will spawn into the raid slightly late.
 * If you spawn into the map late as a Scav, bosses are less likely to spawn.
 * If you spawn into the map late as a Scav, vehicle extracts are less likely to be available.
+* Fence sells more items, but most are significantly less valuable than what he sells in the base game

 This mod is highly customizable by modifying the *config.json* file.
 Here are the settings you can change: